-Programming Best Practices for Recent Graduate Program Marshals/House Reps
+Programming Best Practices forHARVARD Alumni AssociationRecent Graduate Program Marshals/House RepsCOLLEGE ALUMNI PROGRAMS

 Volunteers in each region can share administrative responsibilities, such as event planning and outreach support.

 You should update the "About Me" section in your HAA Alumni Directory profile (at community.alumni.harvard.edu/person) to include that you are a Program Marshal or House Representative for your class (for example, "2024 Class Committee Eliot House Representative").
 This way, you and other class committee members and activities chairs can find each other by searching the Directory.
 To learn more about how to update your profile and then find other recent graduate College volunteers, please see the separate document Connecting with Recent Grad Volunteers.